Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

 \subsection{Dependence on the rate of rotation}

-One of the major explicit assumptions in the Boussinesq approximation is that the Reynolds stress is dependent only on the rate of strain $S_{ij}$ and not on the rate of rotation $\omega_{ij}$.
-This is expressed in $\overline{u'_j u'_i}=f(S_{ij})$.
-With our eddy viscosity tensor notation, this indicates that $D^0_{jilk}=D^0_{jikl}$ because the inner product of the anti-symmetric tensor, the rate of rotation, to the symmetric tensor is zero.
-However, our measurement of the eddy viscosity tensor invalidates the relation.
+\corr{The dependence of Reynolds stress on rate of rotation is studied previously in the literature.
+Key main examples are 1) investigation of environmental flows that include the Coriolis term \citep{Speziale1992} and 2) Corrections to the Boussinesq eddy viscosity based on Cayley-Hamilton theorem \citep{Pope1975}, which are also incorporated in Quadratic Constitutive Relation (QCR) models \citep{Spalart1994}.
+However, these models incorporate the mean rotation effects as higher-order nonlinear corrections to the Boussinesq eddy viscosity.}

+\corr{With our eddy viscosity tensor notation, insensitivity of Reynolds to the mean rotation implies that $D^0_{ijkl}$ must be equal to $D^0_{ijlk}$} because under this condition, each Reynolds stress component, $\overline{u'_i u'_j}$, would be equally sensitive to both $\partial U_l/\partial x_k$ and $\partial U_k/\partial x_l$, and thus is a function of the summation $\partial U_l/\partial x_k + \partial U_k/\partial x_l$, which is $2S_{kl}$.
+However, our measurement of the leading-order eddy viscosity tensor invalidates the relation $D^0_{ijkl} D^0_{ijlk}$.
 Figure~\ref{fig:D02121_D02112} shows the comparison between $D^0_{2121}$ and $D^0_{2112}$.
 These two components have the same sign and their qualitative shape is similar, but the magnitudes are drastically different.
-In order for the Boussinesq assumption to be true, the two values must be identical.
-This highlight an important conclusion: the mean rotation can cause significant Reynolds stress even at the leading-order, and we cannot assume that the Reynolds stress only depends on $S_{ij}$.
-Likewise, we reach the same conclusion with the case of $D^0_{2123}$ and $D^0_{2132}$ and the case of $D^0_{2131}$ and $D^0_{2113}$.
+This highlights an important conclusion: sensitivity of Reynolds stresses on mean rotation is not \corr{a secondary or higher-order effect and is present even at the leading-order term of the eddy viscosity expansion.} Likewise, we reach the same conclusion with the case of $D^0_{ij13}$ and $D^0_{ij23}$.